 At the state level, we advocate for passage of the following:

-1. A resolution to make April Genocide Awareness and Prevention Month, in recognition of the anniversary of many terrible tragedies that began and are memorialized every April.
+1. Genocide Awareness and Prevention Month.
+A resolution to designate April as Genocide Awareness and Prevention Month, in recognition of the anniversary of many terrible tragedies that began and are memorialized every April.
 Download the resolution text here.
+For details here.

-Only seven nations have not ratified CEDAW yet, including the United States.
+Only six nations have not ratified CEDAW yet, including the United States.
+Ratification requires 67 ‘yes’ votes in the U.S. Senate.
+For details here.

 2. Convention on the Rights of the Child (CRC).
 CRC defines the basic human rights that children everywhere have: the right to survival; to develop to the fullest; to protection from harmful influences, abuse and exploitation; and to participate fully in family, cultural and social life.
 The Convention protects children’s rights by setting standards in health care; education; and legal, civil and social services.
 By ratifying CRC, national governments have committed themselves to protecting and ensuring children’s rights and they have agreed to hold themselves accountable for this commitment before the international community.

-The only two nations that have not ratified CRC are Somalia and the United States.
+The only nation that has not ratified CRC is the United States.

-3. We also urge the United States to ratify support for the International Criminal Court (ICC).
-The ICC is the first permanent, treaty based, international criminal court established to help end impunity for the perpetrators of the most serious crimes of concern to the international community, namely genocide, crimes against humanity and war crimes.
+1. International Criminal Court (ICC).
+We urge the U.S to ratify support for the International Criminal Court.
+The ICC is the first permanent international court established to end impunity for individual perpetrators of the most serious crimes of concern to the international community; genocide, crimes against humanity, and war crimes.

 Apply for a World Award: